Emergent Spin Supersolids in Frustrated Quantum Materials: Introduction

 Spin supersolids have also been explored theoretically and experimentally in a wide variety of systems, including spin chains~\cite{sengupta2007spin,peters2009spin,peters2010quantum,rossini2011spin,romhanyi2011supersolid}, square lattices~\cite{sengupta2007field,schmidt2008supersolid,romhanyi2011supersolid}, bilayer systems~\cite{ng2006supersolid,laflorencie2007quantum}, kagome lattices~\cite{murthy1997superfluids,plat2018kinetic}, Shastry-Sutherland lattices~\cite{momoi2000magnetization,takigawa2008nmr,shi2022discovery,wang2023plaquette,nomura2023unveiling}, face-centered-cubic lattices~\cite{morita2019magnetization}, and frustrated spinels with pyrochlore lattices~\cite{miyata2011novel,miyata2011magnetic,miyata2013magnetic,miyata2014canted,tsurkan2017ultra}.
 Readers interested in those spin supersolids are referred to the literature and the references within the literature.
-In this Review, we focus on frustrated triangular antiferromagnets, where both experimental accessibility and unbiased numerical methods enable a comprehensive characterization of spin supersolids.
-The remainder of this article is organized as follows.
-In Sec.~\ref{easyaxis}, we discuss spin-$\frac{1}{2}$ antiferromagnets with weak easy-axis anisotropy.
-Section~\ref{Ising} is devoted to spin-$\frac{1}{2}$ Ising antiferromagnets near the Ising limit, and Sec.~\ref{nematic} reviews spin-1 antiferromagnets with large single-ion anisotropy.
-Finally, Sec.~\ref{discussion} presents a summary and outlook.
+In this review, we focus on frustrated triangular antiferromagnets, where both experimental accessibility and unbiased numerical methods enable a comprehensive characterization of spin supersolids.
+The remainder of the review is organized as follows.
+In Section~\ref{easyaxis}, we discuss spin-$\frac{1}{2}$ antiferromagnets with weak easy-axis anisotropy.
+Section~\ref{Ising} is devoted to spin-$\frac{1}{2}$ Ising antiferromagnets near the Ising limit, and Section~\ref{nematic} reviews spin-1 antiferromagnets with large single-ion anisotropy.
+Finally, Section~\ref{discussion} presents the discussion and outlook.